BootBlock/PoSh-Backup/README.md

 *   `-PostRunActionForceCli`: Switch to force Shutdown/Restart for the CLI-specified action.
 *   `-PostRunActionTriggerOnStatusCli <StatusArray>`: Status(es) to trigger CLI action.
 Defaults to `@("ANY")` if `-PostRunActionCli` is used but this parameter is not.
 Valid: "SUCCESS", "WARNINGS", "FAILURE", "SIMULATED_COMPLETE", "ANY".
 *   `-CheckForUpdate` (New): Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.
+*   `-Quiet`: (New) Suppresses all non-essential console output.
+Critical errors will still be displayed.
+Useful for scheduled tasks.

 ### Update Checking
 PoSh-Backup can check if a newer version is available online.
 This is a manual check initiated by the user.